-To date, we have funded our operations primarily through proceeds from the sale of shares of our Class A common stock, redeemable convertible preferred stock, debt financing and convertible promissory notes.
-As of June 30, 2022, we had \$131.9 million in cash, cash equivalents and marketable securities, compared to \$79.7 million as of December 31, 2021.
-In May 2021, we completed our initial public offering (IPO) and issued 5,002,500 shares of Class A common stock for net proceeds of approximately \$48.4 million, after deducting underwriting discounts and commissions, and offering related expenses.
-In February 2022, we completed a follow-on public offering and issued 5,742,026 shares of Class A common stock for net proceeds of approximately \$80.0 million, after deducting underwriting discounts and commissions, and offering related expenses.
-We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of June 30, 2022, will be sufficient to fund our operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.
+In February 2022, we completed a follow-on public offering and issued 5,742,026 shares of Class A common stock for net proceeds of approximately \$80.0 million, after deducting underwriting discounts and commissions and offering related expenses.
+In February 2023, we completed a follow-on public offering and issued 16,428,572 shares of Class A common stock for net proceeds of approximately \$107.7 million, after deducting underwriting discounts and commissions and offering related expenses.
+We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of March 31, 2023, will be sufficient to fund our operations and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.

 We have incurred significant operating losses since the commencement of our operations.
-Our net losses were \$14.9 million and \$3.4 million for the three months ended June 30, 2022 and 2021, respectively, and \$31.9 million and \$8.2 million for the six months ended June 30, 2022 and 2021, respectively, and we expect to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates, atacicept and MAU868, to commercialization.
+Our net losses were \$30.1 million and \$17.1 million for the three months ended March 31, 2023 and 2022, respectively, and we expect to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates, atacicept and MAU868, to commercialization.
 Our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our research and development activities.
-As of June 30, 2022, we had an accumulated deficit of \$156.0 million, compared to \$124.1 million as of December 31, 2021.
-Our primary use of cash is to fund operating expenses, which comprise research and development and administrative expenditures.
+As of March 31, 2023, we had an accumulated deficit of \$243.2 million, compared to \$213.1 million as of December 31, 2022.
+Our primary use of cash is to fund operating expenses, which consist of research and development and general and administrative expenditures.
 Cash used to fund operating expenses depends on the timing of when we pay these expenses, as reflected in the changes in our working capital balances.